TimmyK54/Super-Snake/README.md

 - After entering a leaderboard name, press tab to exit text box before pressing enter to play again

 #### Powerups
 There are various powerups to be taken advantage of in Super Snake - 5 to be exact.
 Powerups can be obtained by eating special colored pellets.
-Each powerup lasts for 6 seconds, and can be stacked.
+Each powerup lasts for 6 seconds and can be stacked with other powerups.
 Eating a special pellet when you currently have an active powerup will not replace your current powerup.
 However there is no visual indicator for when the previous powerup runs out!

 Here is a list of each of the powerups and what they do: